WNYT: Hubbard Broadcasting ownership

+Of the major broadcasters in Albany, Hubbard was the last not to have either an outright duopoly or a shared services partner.
 On February 25, 2013, Hubbard announced that it would purchase WNYA from Venture Technologies to form a duopoly with WNYT, for $2.3 million, pending FCC approval.
 Hubbard sought a failed station waiver to acquire the station; Venture had put WNYA up for sale in 2009, but no other potential buyers came forward.
-The sale did not include Class A repeater WNYA-CA which remained with Venture Technologies.
-Under a clause of the sale of WNYA that required WNYA-CA to use a new call sign that does not feature the letters "N" or "Y", that station became WEPT-CA on March 8, 2013.
+The sale did not include the low-power Class A station WNYA-CA, which remained with Venture Technologies.
 On May 29, 2013, the FCC approved the sale of WNYA to Hubbard.
+After the sale, WNYT began producing a 10 p.m. half-hour newscast for WNYA featuring a section of Berkshires–area news contributed by The Berkshire Eagle newspaper; WNYT had previously maintained a bureau in the area in the 2000s.